adon-cloudcannon/landing-page-test/src/collections/posts/visual-editing-on-your-microblog-with-bookshop-and-eleventy.md

 ---
 _schema: default
-title: Visual Editing on Your Microblog with Bookshop and Eleventy
+title: Let’s Create a Microblog with Visual Editing using Bookshop and Eleventy
-breadcrumb_title:
+breadcrumb_title: Let’s Create a Microblog with Visual Editing
 description:
 draft: true
 series: